-Color Guard

-ILLINOIS STATE CODE: 05003A000
+COLOR GUARD

 Credit: 0.5 Length: semester (Fall only)

-Open to Grade(s): 9-12

 Prerequisite: A student MUST be an auditioned member,

-- of the Color Guard to register for this class

-and have the permission of the band director
+of the Color Guard to register for this class and have the permission of the band director

 The Color Guard functions as a subset of the Marching Wildcats.
 During the competitive marching season, Color Guard Members are required to participate in all Marching Wildcat activities, performances and rehearsals.
 These activities include various week night rehearsals and weekend performances.
 The students are also required to attend both, marching band camp and color guard camp during the summer.
 Typically band camp is the week prior to SCHS fall registration and color guard camp is scheduled the week before band camp.
 Students will be given intensive instruction in the fundamentals of Color Guard equipment work, marching techniques and the fall field show.
 Once the competitive marching season has ended, students will participate in dance, winter (indoor) Color Guard and be required to develop and teach their own routines.